Editor’s Note: In case you missed it! This Lean Post is a lightly edited version of an article published in February 2021.

-“On the shopfloor it is important to start with the actual phenomenon and search for the root cause in order to solve the problem.
+While “scientific thinking” may seem new and perhaps theoretical, it is consistent with Toyota’s teachings, going back to the first TPS manual by Taiichi Ohno: “On the shop floor, it is important to start with the actual phenomenon and search for the root cause in order to solve the problem.
 In other words, we must emphasize getting the facts.”

-“TPS is built on the scientific way of thinking ….
-How do I respond to this problem?
+One of Ohno’s students, Hajime Ohba, later explained in a public presentation: “TPS is built on the scientific way of thinking … How do I respond to this problem?
 Not a toolbox.
 [You have to be] willing to start small, learn through trial and error.”

-“Trainees watch employees work and machines operate, looking for visible problems… Learners articulate their hypotheses about changes’ potential impact, then use experiments to test their hypotheses.
+In his excellent 2004 Harvard Business Review article on “Learning to Lead at Toyota,” Steven Spear discusses the rigor with which Toyota trains all its managers to be scientific thinkers: “Trainees watch employees work and machines operate, looking for visible problems… Learners articulate their hypotheses about changes’ potential impact, then use experiments to test their hypotheses.
 They explain gaps between predicted and actual results… Supervisors act as coaches, not problem solvers.
 They teach trainees to observe and experiment.”

 - Acknowledging that our comprehension is always incomplete and possibly wrong.